Forward head posture symptoms and complications

 Forward Head Posture makes it hard to breath

-A May 2020 study (5) from the Ankara University School of Medicine in Turkey investigated the relationship between forward head posture and respiratory dysfunctions in patients with chronic neck pain.
-To do this they examined 99 patients (11 males, 88 females; the average age of 54 with the youngest person being 38 and the oldest 75).
-What they found was that the people who had worse head posture, in part measured by the C7 vertebrae angle position.
+A May 2020 study (9) from the Ankara University School of Medicine in Turkey investigated the relationship between forward head posture and respiratory dysfunctions in patients with chronic neck pain.
+To do this they examined 99 patients (11 males, 88 females; an average age of 54 with the youngest person being 38 and the oldest 75).
+What they found was that the people who had worse head posture, were in part measured by the C7 vertebrae angle position.
 Based on measurements of the chest exhaling and inhaling the researchers concluded that on our study results, Forward Head Posture is associated with expiratory (exhale) muscle weakness in chronic neck pain patients.

-Stabilizing the scapular and thoracic spine helps respiration in forward head posture patients
+Treatment: Stabilizing the scapular and thoracic spine helps respiration in forward head posture patients

-- A total of 32 office workers with forward head posture (13 males, 19 females; average age 36.63 years were equally randomized either to experimental or control groups.
+- A total of 32 office workers with forward head postures (13 males, 19 females; average age 36.63 years were equally randomized either to experimental or control groups.
 Scapular stabilization and thoracic extension exercises were applied to the experimental group and cervical stabilization and stretching exercises to the control group.

 Results: “The combination of scapular stabilization and thoracic extension exercises, not directly applied to the cervical spine, has an effect on improving the posture, respiration, neck pain, and disability in office workers with forward head posture.